Ultrabeat: The Album

 Ultrabeat: The Album is the début self-titled album by the British dance act Ultrabeat.
 It was released on 10 September 2007 (four years after their first single) with All Around the World records.
-The album was a major chart success in the UK Album Chart as it reached #8 in its first week.
+The album was a success on the UK Albums Chart, as it reached number 8 in its first week.

 Background

 The long-anticipated album comes over four years after their first single "Pretty Green Eyes" was released.
 According to AATW, the album was delayed for so long because Ultrabeat kept producing new tracks and re-changing the album to accommodate the new material, and also going away to places such as Miami and Ibiza delayed the album as well.
 It was originally, supposed to be called Better than Life: The Album and was meant to be released around the same time as the "Better than Life" single.
 There was many speculation after this over whether an Ultrabeat album would materialise, until the summer of 2007 when AATW announced on their website that it was getting released in September 2007, and would include all their hits and more.
 Some of the tracks that never made it on to the album were songs called "Stay with Me", and Re-Con songs "Free Again" and "Let It Show".